29 Things Your Grocer Won’t Tell You

 Don’t get sucked in

 Watch out for gimmicks.
 They are intended to get you into a store more frequently and to keep you away from competitors.
-These are the grocery items that you’re definitely better off not buying in bulk.

 The person who supervises it all has a tough job; they’re just a big babysitter.